byuitechops/lessons-create-discussions/README.md

 4. Make the discussion topic if the module name is 'Week x' or 'Lesson x'
 5. Make a module item and link it to the discussion topic
 6. Set the module item to 'published'

+## Log Categories

+- Discussion Topics Created in Canvas
+- Created Module Item 'Notes from Instructor'
+- Published Module Item 'Notes from Instructor'

+## Requirements

+1. Each week's module will have a Notes from Instructor discussion topic